paperlambda/birthday-greetings/README.md

 # Birthday Greetings

-A Node.js application with integrate BullMQ and Prisma
+A Node.js application with integrated BullMQ and Prisma

 ## Installation